mariakondili/nextflow_cheatsheet/README.md

 - How to set them up in the [nextflow.config](https://github.com/AndersenLab/wi-gatk/blob/master/nextflow.config) so they are automatically generated for each run.
 Credit [danielecook](https://github.com/danielecook)

-### Require users to sepcify a parameter value
+### Require users to specify a parameter value
-- There are 2 types of paramters: (a) one with no actual value (b) one with actual values.
+- There are 2 types of parameters: (a) one with no actual value (b) one with actual values.
 - **(a)** If a parameter is specified but no value is given, it is implicitly considered `true`.
 For example, one can use this to run debug mode `nextflow main.nf --debug`
 ```
     if (params.debug) {